Board of Trustees Bylaws

 All Trustees are welcome to attend any and all Board committee meetings.
 A notice of possible quorum shall be posted prior to all committee meetings in accordance with the provisions of the Texas Open Meetings Act.

-A standing or special Board committee must have at least three Trustees present in order to make recommendations to be forwarded to the full Board of Trustees.
-If only two Trustees are assigned to a special committee, both must be present in order for recommendations to be forwarded to the full Board of Trustees.
+A standing or special Board committee must have at least two Trustees present in order to advance items to be forwarded to the full Board of Trustees.

 Up to three Trustees may serve as liaisons to the San Jacinto College Foundation Board of Directors.
 The Chair of the Board is authorized to select the liaison(s) and such determination will occur following the appointment of the Officers of the Board of Trustees